Jewelry care advice

 How to clean silver jewelry

-You have been warned!,silver jewelry care is not at all the same if it contains precious or semi-precious stones.
+Please note silver jewelry care is not at all the same if it contains precious or semi-precious stones.
 Indeed, it will be necessary to go around the stones so as not to damage them!
 Their chemical composition might not at all appreciate a treatment reserved for silver.

 If your silver jewelry includes stones, use a toothbrush, a soft cloth and a dose of patience.
 If necessary, a little elbow grease will suffice.